 Building the ideal mortgage experience requires a thoughtful balance of technology and personal interaction.

 The challenge for lenders is to get the mix of digitization and human touch just right, making the most of both technology and people to maximize efficiency, quality control, and customer service.
+By combining an attention to customer-service and an experienced team with the ability to schedule appraisals and closings at their convenience, ServiceLink helps lenders find the perfect balance.

-Matthew Woodhouse, managing director, Valuations, at ServiceLink, explains, “It’s important to identify the critical human touchpoints in your process and then determine how to enhance them.
-Building the EXOS technology platform from the ground up allowed us to make strategic decisions about which parts of the process should be fully automated and which would benefit from continued human touch.
+Matthew Woodhouse, managing director, valuations, at ServiceLink, explains, “It’s important to identify the critical human touchpoints in your process and then determine how to enhance them.
+Building the EXOS® technology platform from the ground up allowed us to make strategic decisions about which parts of the process should be fully automated and which would benefit from continued human touch.
 We always rely on insights from subject-matter experts — those with hands-on involvement in the processes — to make sure we’re getting the balance right.
 For example, we built our appraiser module with appraisers not just in mind, but alongside us in the room.”

-In addition to adding efficiency, speed and savings to the mortgage process, technology can help lenders know their customers, prospects and markets better, which can lead to more meaningful engagements and stronger brand loyalty.
+In addition to adding efficiency, speed and savings to the mortgage process, technology can help lenders know their customers, prospects, and markets better, which can lead to more meaningful engagements and stronger brand loyalty.

 “Technology enables us to analyze hundreds of thousands of transactions quickly, which helps us adapt products to the changing market and provides lenders with insights to help them better serve their customers,” says Woodhouse.
 “For example, by analyzing borrower behaviors in a particular geographic market, we can help lenders see that their process is being slowed not because of internal issues but because, when scheduling an appraisal, borrowers in their market tend to skip over three appointments before locking one in.
 We communicate this to lenders through their dashboards; they can then advise their loan officers to take proactive steps such as alerting the borrower of a scheduling request and making sure they understand that cleaning their house isn’t necessary for the appraisal.”